learn-co-students/sinatra-activerecord-using-tux-v-000/README.md

 * Set up Tux locally
 * Create, edit, delete, and update data

-## What Is Tux
+## What Is Tuxx

 Tux is an incredible Ruby gem that lets you access your database and perform all CRUD operations on it through the terminal.
 It also loads a full environment in the console that allows you to see all routes and views.
 Primarily, you'll use Tux to make sure your database is set up properly, play around with Ruby objects, and make sure your ActiveRecord associations are working properly.

 For example, in this repo there is a simple Sinatra app with a `User` model and a method called `say_name`.
 I want to test that the `say_name` method works.
 Wouldn't it be great if we could enter into some sort of playground environment where we can test out our code?

 In the past, we've used IRB for just that.
 Let's try dropping into IRB and testing out our code.

 Open up IRB in terminal and require the file `models/user.rb`: